Ilse Meudtner

-Ilse Meudtner (1 November 1912 – 18 July 1990) was a German diver.
+Ilse Meudtner (1 November 1912 – 18 July 1990) was a German diver and dancer.
 She competed at the 1928 Summer Olympics in the 3 m springboard and finished fourth.

 Between 1934 and 1940 Meudtner was a solo dancer at the Berlin State Opera, and during World War II she performed abroad.
 After the war she married a Dutch man and became a Dutch citizen.
 An injury in 1955 ended her dancing career.
-Since 1964 she worked as a journalist in Madrid.
+From 1964 she worked as a journalist in Madrid, reporting on the country and its people several times for Die Zeit.